Junichiro Koizumi

-Widely seen as a maverick leader of the LDP upon his election to the position in 2001, he became known as a neoliberal economic reformer, focusing on reducing Japan's government debt and the privatisation of its postal service.
+Widely seen as a maverick leader of the LDP upon his election to the position in 2001, Koizumi became known as a neoliberal economic reformer, focusing on reducing Japan's government debt and the privatisation of its postal service.
 In the 2005 election, Koizumi led the LDP to win one of the largest parliamentary majorities in modern Japanese history.
 Koizumi also attracted international attention through his deployment of the Japan Self-Defense Forces to Iraq, and through his visits to the Yasukuni Shrine that fueled diplomatic tensions with neighbouring China and South Korea.
-Koizumi resigned as Prime Minister in 2006.
+Koizumi resigned as prime minister in 2006.

 Although Koizumi maintained a low profile for several years after he left office, he returned to national attention in 2013 as an advocate for abandoning nuclear power in Japan, in the wake of the 2011 Fukushima nuclear disaster, which contrasted with the pro-nuclear views espoused by the LDP governments both during and after Koizumi's term in office.

 Early life

 Koizumi is a third-generation politician of the Koizumi family.
-His father, Jun'ya Koizumi, was director general of the Japan Defense Agency (now Minister of Defense) and a member of the House of Representatives.
-His grandfather, Koizumi Matajirō, called "Tattoo Minister" because of the big tattoo on his body, and the leader of Koizumi Gumi in Kanagawa (a big group of yakuza), was Minister of Posts and Telecommunications under Prime Ministers Hamaguchi and Wakatsuki and an early advocate of postal privatization.
+His father, Jun'ya Koizumi, was director general of the Japan Defense Agency and a member of the House of Representatives.
+His grandfather, Koizumi Matajirō, called "Tattoo Minister" because of a large tattoo on his body, was Minister of Posts and Telecommunications under Prime Ministers Hamaguchi and Wakatsuki and an early advocate of postal privatization.

 Born in Yokosuka, Kanagawa on 8 January 1942, Koizumi was educated at Yokosuka High School.
 He graduated with a Bachelor of Economics degree from Keio University.
 He attended University College London before returning to Japan in August 1969 upon the death of his father.

 He stood for election to the lower house in December; however, he did not earn enough votes to win election as a Liberal Democratic Party (LDP) representative.
-In 1970, he was hired as a secretary to Takeo Fukuda, who was Minister of Finance at the time and was elected as Prime Minister in 1976.
+In 1970, he was hired as a secretary to Takeo Fukuda, who was Minister of Finance at the time and was elected as prime minister in 1976.

-In the general elections of December 1972, Koizumi was elected as a member of the Lower House for the Kanagawa 11th district.
+In the general elections of December 1972, Koizumi was elected as a member of the Lower House for Kanagawa's 2nd district, a seat previously held by his father.
 He joined Fukuda's faction within the LDP.
 Since then, he has been re-elected ten times.